 What we particularly like about this product is the simple way everything is presented in the app.
 You have access to a wealth of data, including the raw brainwave statistics.

-Following various delays the product is now close to completion.
+Following various delays the product is now about to start shipping.
 Backers can expect to receive their Flowtime soon.

 UrgoNight sits on top of your head to measure brain activity via EEG.
 The accompanying smartphone app interprets the signals to visualize brainwaves and creates custom training exercises.
 The goal of all of this is to help you sleep better.

 Showcased at CES 2020, the therapy requires three 20-minute sessions per week.
 The company behind the product says users of the device fall asleep 40% faster and night-time awakenings are reduced by 53% with its solution.
 You do have to stick with it as sustainable results take around three months to achieve.

 UrgoNight is still in development and should be available for purchase in the second quarter of this year.
 You can register on the URGONight website to be kept informed of progress.

 This a clinical-grade headset you can use to exercise your brain.
 It was built to provide access to neurofeedback in a cost-effective way.

 Mendi is slightly different from other devices in this list.
 The hardware is based on functional near-infrared spectroscopy (fNIRS) technology rather than EEG.
 It works by emitting an infrared light which monitors activity in the front of your brain.
 The app provides exercises to train your brain, requiring focus and calm to control the game.
 This improves your mental fitness over time.